JesperMjornman/FlakyReporter/README.md

 ## HTML Report

 The created .html report contains information about found indicators of randomness, a result of how likely it thinks that the flakiness is due to Randomness.
 The report serves as a guidance more than a "automatic fixer", as the information provided in the report is to help a developer locate and fix the root cause.
 By reading all indicators found it is possible to scan and get a better understanding of where the problem may manifest.

-To gain the best understanding of what causes an issue, the *Assertions* button provides the most relevant information if the locals used managed to be read.
+The *Assertions* and *Keywords* provides the most information about locations and variables that might be causing the test to introduce flakiness due to Randomness.

 The *No Result* image represents the output when no randomness is found.<br/>
 ![No Result](resource/report-result-no-randomness.png)